nanythemummy/Aphoma/README.md

    * **texture_count** how many textures to export.
 You can divide the texture up into several large image files if you have a large object or want a very high resolution texture.
 * The following values ought to be filled out by you
    *  **export_as** format to export.
 Should be obj or ply.
 You can also specify "all" and it will export both obj and ply.
 Note that right now, if you want to use Blender to take automated snapshots of the object, .obj works better than .ply.
    *  **palette** specify which palette you are using.
 If you don't know what that is, read the section entitled [Making Palettes](#making-palettes).
 Possible pallettes are, by default "small_axes_palette" and "large_axes_palette".
-If you don't want to use one at all, specify "None".
+If you don't want to use one at all, delete this attribute in your config.json file or type "None".
+   *  **custom_face_count** If you want to build a very high resolution model for archival purposes, set this to 0.
+This will cause Metashape to build a model with the max number of polygons that your photographs will support.
+The number you provide here will be used as the face count for the high resolution version of your model that gets exported.
+If you would like to go to the default, "high resolution" model, delete this key from the json object.
+   *  **low_res_poly_count** This script will export a high resolution and decimated version of your model.
+The low resolution one is good for streaming over the internet, but may lose some detail when viewed without its texture.
+This is the target polygon count that your low-resolution model will be decimated to.

 Now, to generate your model, you will use the following command, run from the museumcode directory with your virtual environment activated: